jayantaadhikary/trpc-basic-implementation/README.md

 This is a basic implementation of a TRPC server and client in vanilla TS.
 It uses the [TRPC](https://trpc.io) library for the RPC implementation with type safety.

+The server is a simple express server that exposes a single endpoint `/trpc` that the client can call.
+The client is a simple script that calls the server endpoint and logs the result to the console.

+tRPC allows you to easily build & consume fully typesafe APIs without schemas or code generation.
+It's a tiny (~1.5kb) RPC library that works with any HTTP server framework.
+It's built with TypeScript and works great with Next.js, React, React Native, Solid, Vue, and more.

 ### How to run

 1. Clone the repo